mateen91/scrapy-tutorial/README.md

         yield Request(url=response.urljoin(next_page[0]), callback=self.parse)
 ```

-`parse` is the default method that is called when the response(s) of the URL(s) mentioned in `start_urls` are recieved.
+`parse` is the default method that is called when the response(s) of the URL(s) mentioned in `start_urls` are received.
 As we need to pick all jobs available in the job listing page, therefore, we've picked the corresponding job page URLs using a CSS selector and requested all of those pages.
 We've also picked up the URLs for subsequent job listing pages.

 ```
 def parse_job(self, response):